rails/rails/actioncable/README.md

 Each consumer can in turn subscribe to multiple cable channels.
 Each channel encapsulates a logical unit of work, similar to what a controller does in a regular MVC setup.
-For example, you could have a `ChatChannel` and a `AppearancesChannel`, and a consumer could be subscribed to either or to both of these channels.
+For example, you could have a `ChatChannel` and an `AppearancesChannel`, and a consumer could be subscribed to either or to both of these channels.
 At the very least, a consumer should be subscribed to one channel.

 When the consumer is subscribed to a channel, they act as a subscriber.
 The connection between